How to Improve Listening Comprehension as a Language Learner

 Reddit language learning communities often discuss these specific challenges.
 Searching "how to improve listening comprehension reddit" plus your target language will give you tips from other learners who've faced the same struggles.

-If you want to make this whole process easier, Migaku's browser extension lets you look up words instantly while watching shows or YouTube videos in your target language.
-You can create flashcards from what you're watching and actually learn from native content without constantly pausing to check a dictionary.
+If you want to make this whole process easier, Migaku's browser extension and app let you look up words instantly while watching shows or YouTube videos in your target language.
+You can create flashcards from what you're watching and learn from native content without constantly pausing to check a dictionary.
 There's a 10-day free trial if you want to see how it works.